Neuronal Attention Circuit (NAC) for Representation Learning: Evaluation

-We evaluate computational requirements on fixed-length sequences of 1024 steps, 64-dimensional features, 4 heads, and a Batch size of 1.
-Each model is run for ten forward passes on Google Colab T4-GPU, and we report the mean runtime with standard deviation, throughput, and peak memory usage.
-NAC occupies an intermediate position in runtime relative to several CT-RNN models, including GRU-ODE, CfC, and LTC.
-In terms of memory consumption, NAC uses significantly less memory than mTAN, with NAC-2k being the least memory-consuming among the CT-Attention models.
-Reducing NAC sparsity from 90\% to 20\% has minimal effect on memory, decreasing usage slightly from 151.54~MB to 150.85~MB.
-In constrast, decreasing the Top-\emph{K} selection from \textit{PW} to $k=2$ drastically reduces memory consumption from 5042~MB to 44.75~MB, demonstrating the flexibility of NAC.\\ \textbf{Interpreting the Results:} We observe that increasing sparsity improves system robustness and leads to higher overall accuracy.
-Similarly, increasing Top-$K$ interactions improves accuracy, though the benefits diminish with growing memory consumption.
-We recommend a Top-$K$ of 8 with a 50\% threshold as a robust default for this trade-off.
-In general, for tasks requiring adaptive continuous-time dynamics due to evolving temporal patterns, use the transient mode (Exact or Euler).
-For tasks where temporal dynamics are negligible, use the Steady mode for fast inference.
+We observe that increasing sparsity improves system robustness and leads to higher overall accuracy.
+Similarly, increasing the number of Top-$K$ interactions improves accuracy, although the benefits diminish.
+We recommend a Top-$K$ of 8 with 50\% sparsity as a robust default for this trade-off.
+In general, for tasks requiring adaptive CT dynamics due to evolving temporal patterns, use the transient mode (Exact or Euler).
+For tasks where temporal dynamics are negligible, use the Steady mode.